Gi0vak/TicTacToe-JavaScript-/README.md

 This project is licensed under the MIT License.
 You can refer to the LICENSE file for more information.
 Author

-This project was created by [Your Name] and is available on GitHub at the following link: [Link to GitHub repository].
+This project was created by Gi0vak and is available on GitHub at the following link: https://github.com/Gi0vak/Morpion-React.git.
 Feel free to contact me for any questions or suggestions.

 This is an example of a README file for a Tic-Tac-Toe project in React, specifying that you need to connect to localhost on port 3000 and that the symbols X and O are replaced with PHP and JavaScript respectively.
 Feel free to customize the content based on your specific project.
 Also, remember to update the author information, link to the GitHub repository, and any other relevant information for your project.